Food & Sustainability Policy

 A much important internal process for us is to update our food and sustainability policy in writing every year, communicating both our accomplishments and setting new detailed goals, this way making sure that the whole staff is a part of the process and that implementation to succeed is pre-planned.

-2021 has been a year with great challenges due to covid-19.
+We have been through great challenges the past few years due to covid-19.
 Nevertheless, we have been pushing further every day to become an even more sustainable company in all areas of our business.

-As a result, Molskroen has been honoured with 2 rings in the Nordic 360eatguide 2021 and has received the Michelin Green Clover prize for our work with sustainable gastronomy - significant achievements due to constant focus and great effort by the entire Molskroen staff.
+As a result, Molskroen has been honoured with 2 rings in the Nordic 360eatguid and has received the Michelin Green Clover prize for our work with sustainable gastronomy - significant achievements due to constant focus and great effort by the entire Molskroen staff.

 One of the areas in which we have achieved greater sustainability is our choice of workwear.
-In 2021 we changed all staff workwear and became brand ambassadors for the sustainable Upcy brand from the Danish supplier De Forenede Dampvaskerier (United Steam Laundries) - workwear which is made from old tablecloths and bed-linens.
+We have changed all staff workwear and became brand ambassadors for the sustainable Upcy brand from the Danish supplier De Forenede Dampvaskerier (United Steam Laundries) - workwear which is made from old tablecloths and bed-linens.
 Read an interview with Head Chef Steffen Villadsen here: https://dfd.dk/paa-mols-kan-man-finde-firkloevere/

 We have made progress towards our goal of becoming an organic animal feed supplier by providing local farmers with vegetable waste from our kitchen - this way waste isn't wasted.
 We have initiated collaboration with local biodynamic farmer Simon Kahr Jørgensen at Trustrupgaard.